Carol Potter

 Early Life and Background

-Carol Potter was born in New York City, New York, and grew up with formative ties to the New York and New Jersey region.
-She attended high school in Tenafly, New Jersey, and later enrolled at Radcliffe College, where she earned a Bachelor of Arts in social relations.
+Carol Potter was born on May 21, 1948, in New York City, New York, and grew up in a household that valued education and the arts.
+She attended high school in Tenafly, New Jersey, before moving on to Radcliffe College, where she earned a Bachelor of Arts in social relations.
+Her college years gave her both an academic foundation and early exposure to performance that would shape the rest of her working life.

 Carol Potter Career